-Learning to live a more relational life requires resources.
-Follow the tabs for a list of links for books and articles to explore specific topics.
-The tab for Websites is a list of pages (unrelated to Life Weavings, LLC) offering support, encouragement and information for specific issues.
+These websites are unrelated to Life Weavings, LLC and offer support, encouragement and information for specific issues.
 Life Weavings, LLC does not endorse all information found on these sites.
 They are for purposes of personal growth and exploration.
 If there is other information you’d like, please send a message and I’ll get back to you as soon as I can.

 “Radical Acceptance” – Tara Brach